nuxt/framework/docs/content/3.api/1.composables/use-runtime-config.md

 Nuxt uses `app` namespace in runtime-config with keys including `baseURL` and `cdnURL`.
 You can customize their values at runtime by setting environment variables.

 ::alert{type=info}
 This is a reserved namespace.
-You cannot not introduce additional keys inside `app`.
+You should not introduce additional keys inside `app`.
 ::

 ### `app.baseURL`